onap/archived-externalapi-nbi/docs/offeredapis/index.rst

 API at a glance:
 Only high level information are provided - swagger is documented.

 This API retrieves service(s) in the AAI inventory.
-Only following attributes will be retrieve in service inventory: id, name and type (no state or startDate available )
+Only following attributes will be retrieve in service inventory: id, name, state and type.

 GET Service Inventory (list):